 - 1-ounce pomegranate juice

-- ½ ounce Cointreau or Triple Sec
+- ½ ounce orange liqueur, such as Triple Sec

 - 1-ounce rosemary simple syrup